-- Don’t drink on empty stomach.
-Have a bite before consuming alcohol.
+- Don’t drink on an empty stomach.
+Have a bite to eat before consuming alcohol.

 - The distances in the Arctic are vast.
 Make sure you have a plan for getting home.

 - It’s cold up here.
-Are you dressed for waiting in the Taxi line for one hour?
+Are you dressed for waiting in the taxi queue for an hour?

 Savour Bivrost responsibly!!!